skyl3-r/gt-optical-tha/README.md

 - limit: type is int, default value is null
 - sort: type is string, default value is null

-## Feature2: Update list of users
+## Feature 2: Update list of users
 How to use:
-1. Open command terminal in the current directory `\gt-optical-tha`.
+1. Open command terminal in the directory `gt-optical-tha`.
-2. Use command `curl.exe -X POST http://localhost:3000/upload -F "file=@testUploads/test1.csv"`.
-The file `test1.csv` can be replaced with any other file in the folder `testUploads`.
+2. Use command `curl.exe -X POST http://localhost:3000/upload -F "file=@testUploads/validTest.csv"`.
+The file `validTest.csv` can be replaced with any other file in the folder `testUploads`.
+3. You can create your own csv files in the `testUploads` folder if so desired :D
+4. Go to http://localhost:3000/users to see the updated list.

+Test csvs:
+- `validTest.csv`: includes rows with new and currently present names, as well as rows with negative and 0 salary; `{"success":1}` should be returned.
+- `wrongTest1.csv`: includes valid rows and a row with an extra column; `{"success":0,"error":"Row length does not match headers"}` should be returned.
+- `wrongTest2.csv`: includes valid rows and a row with non numeric salary; `{"success":0,"error":"Salary number cannot be parsed"}` should be returned.

 ## Dependencies
 - express